fredericodes/mushin/README.md

 ## :warning: This project is work in progress.

-Files encryption and decryption service using AES-256 encryption.
+Files encryption and decryption service based on AES-256 encryption, built using Python, Flask API and Vue3.

 The files are encrypted safely by a securely generated private key.